tancetiner/Neyapsak-Webapp/README.md

 # NeYapsak Webapp
 NeYapsak is a web application that enables users to check the activities in their location based on some filters, save them and buy tickets!
+'Ne Yapsak?' means 'What to do?' in Turkish.
+So this is the application to answer this crucial question!

 ### Table of contents